 - References can be in any style or format, as long as the style is consistent.
 Author(s) name(s), journal title/book title, article title (where required), year of publication, volume and issue /book chapter and the pagination must be present.
 Use of DOIs is highly encouraged.
 The reference style used by the journal will be applied to the accepted article by Elsevier at the proof stage.

-The Journal of Hepatology now requires a complete author checklist to be submitted with all revised manuscripts.
-The Journal of Hepatology requires the completed author checklist at re-submission (which covers animal welfare, human subjects, data deposition and ethics), via the online submission system.
+The Journal of Hepatology now requires a complete author checklist to be submitted with all revised manuscripts (which covers animal welfare, human subjects, data deposition and ethics), via the online submission system.
+We do encourage authors to submit the checklist on their first submission.

 The manuscript must be arranged as follows: